Confidence intervals for the Poisson distribution: Introduction

 \section{Introduction}

 Poisson processes are familiar in physics.
 In searches for new phenomena, sampling from Poisson distributions with very few expected counts, including background, is common.
-We concern ourselves here with sampling random variable (RV) $N=0,1,2,\ldots$ from a Poisson distribution (pdf) of the form:
+We concern ourselves here with sampling\footnote{I consider ``sampling'' from a probability distribution to be synonymous with making an ``observation''.} random variable (RV) $N=0,1,2,\ldots$ from a Poisson distribution (pdf) of the form:

-where $n$ is a possible value of $N$, $\mu$ is the mean of the Poisson distribution, equal to the sum of the ``signal strength'' $\theta$, considered to be the unkown quantity of interest, and a background strength, $b\ge0$, assumed here to be known.
+where $n$ is a possible value of $N$, $\mu$ is the mean of the Poisson distribution, equal to the sum of the ``signal strength'' $\theta$, considered to be the unknown quantity of interest, and a background strength, $b\ge0$, assumed here to be known.
 In fact it is often a function, $g(\theta)$, of the signal strength that we wish to learn about.
-We'll assume for our discussion that $g(\theta)$ is strictly monotonic.
+We will assume for our discussion that $g(\theta)$ is strictly monotonic.
 This is the typical situation; other cases may require special treatment.
-It is also common that the background strength is only imperfectly known.
-However, it will suffice for our discussion to consider the case where $b$ is known, and the more general case can be considered in the context of our conclusions.
+It is also common that the background strength is only imperfectly known, or that there are other uncertainties.
+However, it will suffice for our discussion to consider the case where $b$ is known.
+We deliberately restrict to a simple case because there is already much to understand and even here there is confusion.

-We take it as our goal to describe the result of the measurement.
+We take it as our goal to describe the result of the measurement (we identify the term ``measurement'' as a sampling from a probability distribution).
 Certainly, quoting the sampled value $n$, or equivalently $n-b$, is an excellent description of the measurement.
 It is a sufficient statistic for $\theta$ and we have an intuitive grasp of the Poisson RV.
 However, when we propagate this into a statement concerning a measurement of the physical quantity of interest, $g(\theta)$, this Poisson intuition tends to be obscured.
-This leads us to consider the more general framework of confidence intervals and $p$ values.
+This leads us to consider the more general framework of confidence intervals and $p$-values.